szetumer/cloud_levelup_pkg/README.md

     - https://learn.microsoft.com/en-us/training/paths/data-engineer-azure-databricks/

 - Personally, I found it very difficult to do any of the exercises with my own account, which is a shame.
 However, you can accomplish many of them by downloading data from this website: https://raw.githubusercontent.com/MicrosoftLearning/mslearn-databricks/main/data/products.csv.
     - You can't just import the data because it won't be in the DBFS.
 Instead, go to a workbook, then File>>Upload data to DBFS, and then select your csv.
-You'll get a path such as "dbfs:/FileStore/Workspace/<etc.>
+You'll get a path such as "dbfs:/FileStore/Workspace/<etc.>".

+- You will now need to learn about secrets and secret scopes.
+This is a good link: https://mainri.ca/2024/10/06/dbutils-secrets-and-secret-scopes/#:~:text=To%20create%20and%20manage%20secret%20scopes%2C%20you%20can,Key%20Vault-backed%20secret%20scope%201%3A%20Go%20to%20https%3A%2F%2F%3Cdatabricks-instance%3E%2F%23secrets%2FcreateScope.
+    - note: these are __not__ the same scopes that we used to create a financial report in level 2.

+#### Creating an Azure Key Vault-backed secret scope

+- `az keyvault list` In your azure webportal, go to the keyvault and create a keyvault.
+This is a place to store security keys.
+Another test should pass after you successfully create your keyvault.

+- add yourself as a "Key Vault Administrator".

+- `databricks secrets list-scopes`.
+Go to https://<databricks-instance>/#secrets/createScope.
+Enter the name of the secret scope, address of the scope, etc. This step was fairly tricky so far.
+Yet another test should pass.